kdoore/CS2335-Gitbook/zombie_objects.md

 #Zombie Custom Objects

+Code Example from:

+* Learning C# Programming with Unity 3D
+* By: Alex Okita
+* Chapter 6, Section 4.

+(Book available through McDermott Library as an eBook);

 In this code example, we want to explore C# Encapsulation, Properties, Access Modifiers, Static Fields.
 In addition we want to introduce the C# Array syntax as well as the syntax to override methods.
 We'll also look at how to instantiate game objects in a C# script.